clotito14/s24/RESEARCH/betaGa203/bGa203-notes.md

 14. How does anisotropy effect electrical properties?
 Is it exploitable?
 15. Is it favorable to have a diode with the same forward and reverse I-V characteristics?
 16. What is the Reduded Surface Field Effect (RESURF)?
+17. Using different doping techniques and RESURF, is it possible to doping layers around the inert films to reduce the E-field and then prevent premature breakdown?

 ## 0. IMPORTANT TERMINOLOGY